 “Running out of Steam?
-A Political Incentive Perspective of FDI Inflows in China” (with Shuo Chen, Xiaowei Rose Luo, and Danqing Wang), 2020, accepted by Journal of International Business Studies.
+A Political Incentive Perspective of FDI Inflows in China” (with Shuo Chen, Xiaowei Rose Luo, and Danqing Wang), 2020, Journal of International Business Studies.
+[Link]

 How can principals incentivize agents’ efforts while maintaining personnel flexibility?
 We show that creating a "promotion club" solves a large part of the problem: the principal selects, from n agents, m top-performing agents into a club, and then promotes one from within this club based on the principal's idiosyncratic preferences ("mindset").
 Intuitively, m=1 indicates a tournament, and m=n, cronyism.
 A proper (m>1) promotion club outperforms tournament when there are many homogenous agents, and when there are strong intra-crony competitions among heterogeneous agents.
 We use promotion data from Chinese governments at different levels to validate the model and test its predictions.